BIGdeadLock/MITM/README.md

 1) Scan the network for all live hosts.
 2) Change the DG for each host to be the IP address of the localhost.
 3) The script will force each node to initialize random network traffic.
-4) For each network traffic that was generated the script will display it on on a separate window in the format of source -> DG
+4) For each network traffic that was generated the script will display it on on a separate window in the format of source -> DG.
    The user can then check that the DG that is displayed is the local machine IP address.

 Also, the script has a roll back option.